ocaml/dune/doc/instrumentation.rst

 Instrumentation backends are libraries with the special field ``(instrumentation.backend)``.
-This field instructs Dune that the library can be used as an intrumentation backend and also provides the parameters that are specific to this backend.
+This field instructs Dune that the library can be used as an instrumentation backend and also provides the parameters that are specific to this backend.

 Currently, Dune will only support ``ppx`` instrumentation tools, and the